-- How to Find the Right Academic Publisher #2: Creating Your Long List of Target Publishers.
+- Finding the Right Academic Publisher #2: Creating Your Long List of Target Publishers.

 - How to Find the Right Academic Publisher #3: Ensuring Your Book is a Good Fit for the University Press.

-- How to Find the Right Academic Publisher #4: Ranking University Presses and Determining Prestige.
+- Finding the Right Academic Publisher #4: Ranking University Presses and Determining Prestige.

 What documents should an academic book proposal contain?

 This varies by press (see below).
-You need to consult the specific guidelines of your target presses to know exactly what documents they require and what, if any, length limits they have.
+You should consult the specific guidelines of your target presses.

-Usually presses want a cover letter, a book prospectus (including information about the book’s argument its audience, and how it fits within the existing literature), detailed chapter outlines or a table of contents, an author CV, and sometimes 1-2 sample chapter(s).
+- a book prospectus (including information about the book’s argument its audience, and how it fits within the existing literature)

 Other times, presses do not want to receive a prospectus per se; rather, they ask that authors fill out their own proposal form that asks specific questions about the book.
 See, for instance, Indiana University Press below, which mixes both approaches.